Trafficking in Cocaine

 Crimes for trafficking cocaine can be prosecuted under state law or federal law.
 At the state level, crimes for trafficking in cocaine are charged under Florida Statute § 893.135(1)(b), Fla.
 Stat.

 The main difference between criminal charges for the simple possession of cocaine and trafficking in cocaine is the amount of cocaine possessed.
-If you are accused of possessing cocaine or a mixture containing cocaine that weighted 28 grams or more than you can be charged with trafficking in cocaine.
+If you are accused of possessing cocaine or a mixture containing cocaine that weighed 28 grams or more then you can be charged with trafficking in cocaine.